wieslawsoltes/Avalonia.ThemeManager/README.md

 Avalonia theme manager is delivered as a NuGet package.

-You can find the packages here [NuGet](https://www.nuget.org/packages/Avalonia.ThemeManager/) and install the package like this:
+You can find the packages here [NuGet](https://www.nuget.org/packages/ThemeManager/) and install the package like this:

-`Install-Package Avalonia.ThemeManager`
+`Install-Package ThemeManager`

 or by using nightly build feed:
 * Add `https://www.myget.org/F/avaloniathememanager-nightly/api/v2` to your package sources
 * Alternative nightly build feed `https://pkgs.dev.azure.com/wieslawsoltes/GitHub/_packaging/Nightly/nuget/v3/index.json`
-* Update your package using `Avalonia.ThemeManager` feed
+* Update your package using `ThemeManager` feed

 and install the package like this:

-`Install-Package Avalonia.ThemeManager -Pre`
+`Install-Package ThemeManager -Pre`

 ## License

-Avalonia.ThemeManager is licensed under the [MIT license](LICENSE.TXT).
+ThemeManager is licensed under the [MIT license](LICENSE.TXT).